pyca/cryptography/docs/faq.rst

 ----------------------------------------------------------

 Our Python3 wheels, for macOS and Linux, are ``abi3`` wheels.
 This means they support multiple versions of Python.
-The Python 3.5 ``abi3`` wheel can be used with any version of Python greater than or equal to 3.5.
+The ``abi3`` wheel can be used with any version of Python greater than or equal to the version it specifies.
 Recent versions of ``pip`` will automatically install ``abi3`` wheels.

 Why can't I import my PEM file?
 -------------------------------